The twisted G$_2$ equation for strong G$_2$-structures with torsion: Strong -structures

 Taking into account the formula \eqref{eqnormtau3}, the expression of $\Scal(g_\f)$ given in the statement follows. \end{proof}

 The previous proposition provides a constraint for the existence of (non-parallel) strong $\G_2T$-structures on certain $7$-manifolds.
 For instance, we have the following. \begin{corollary} Let $\f$ be a left-invariant strong $\G_2T$-structure on a $7$-dimensional unimodular Lie group $\G$.
 Then, $g_\f$ has non-negative scalar curvature.
 Moreover, $g_\f$ is flat whenever $\G$ is solvable or $\Scal(g_\f)=0$.
-When this happens, the $\G_2$-structure $\f$ is parallel. \end{corollary} \begin{proof} Since every left-invariant $6$-form on $\G$ is closed, we have $\delta\tau_1 = -\star d \star \tau_1 = 0$, whence it follows that
+When this happens, the $\G_2$-structure $\f$ is parallel. \end{corollary} \begin{proof} Since the $7$-dimensional Lie group $\G$ is unimodular, every left-invariant $6$-form on it is closed (cf., e.g., \cite[Ch.~4, Lemma 1.1]{Schulte}).
+We then have $\delta\tau_1 = -\star d \star \tau_1 = 0$, whence it follows that

 If $\Scal(g_\f)=0$, we have $\tau_0=0$, $\tau_1=0$ and thus $\tau_3=0$ by \eqref{eqnormtau3}.
 Therefore, the $\G_2$-structure $\f$ is parallel and the associated metric $g_\f$ is Ricci-flat and thus flat by \cite{AK}.
 If $\G$ is solvable, then $g_\f$ must be flat by \cite[Thm.~3.1]{Mil} and thus $\Scal(g_\f)=0$. \end{proof}